y-chaturvedi/y-chaturvedi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-<b>I am looking for software engineering, research and/or cryptography related full-time positions starting May 2025.</b>
+<mark><b>I am looking for software engineering, research and/or cryptography related full-time positions starting May 2025.</b></mark>

 Hello there!
 I'm a second-year MS CS student at Georgia Tech specializing in Computing Systems.